 - College of Engineering, Design and Physical Sciences

-I am a Senior Lecturer in the College of Engineering, Design and Physical Sciences’, Department of Mechanical, Aerospace and Civil Engineering and work as part of the Centre of Advanced Powertrain and Fuels (CAPF).
+I am a Reader in the College of Engineering, Design and Physical Sciences’, Department of Mechanical, Aerospace and Civil Engineering and work as part of the Centre of Advanced Powertrain and Fuels (CAPF).
 My research focus is on transportation turbomachinery applications.
 My research spans advanced turbocharging/supercharging applications, waste exhaust power and heat recovery turbines, as well as novel internal combustion engine valve technologies.
 My research has included projects in turbocharger aerodynamics, heat transfer, electric turbocharging and supercharging, as well as engine downsizing for both diesel and gasoline engine applications with engine manufacturers and turbomachinery suppliers in the UK, US, Europe and Japan.
 In addition, my research has included projects in turbocompounding and waste heat recovery turbines for Rankine Cycle systems for application in Diesel engines, as well as Variable Valve Actuation and gas turbine research for aerospace, locomotive and marine applications.

 Academic and Professional Qualifications/Memberships

 PhD, DIC, MEng, CEng, MIMechE, FHEA, MASME, MSAE, MTC Greece